Project Overview

 MB6 Contributors

-We encourage everyone who is interested in the project to email mb6@manybabies.org or one or more of the Project Leads (see above) to indicate your interest, or fill out the MB Sign-Up Form.
+We encourage everyone who is interested in the project to email one or more of the Project Leads (see above) to indicate your interest, or fill out the MB Sign-Up Form.
 Please note that access to infants/an infant lab is NOT a prerequisite.

 NOTE: Default table ordering is by contributor’s first name.
 You can filter, group, and/or sort entries by any field.